 Age discrimination during the application process

 Ageism is most common during the application process.
 What can you do if you suspect ageism but are not sure?
 Imagine you are 55 and you are looking for a new job.
-You send application email after application email, but are never invited for an interview, because other candidates appear to fit the profile better.
-Sometimes you are turned away with the message that the position has already been filled, only to be told that this someone else was invited at a later stage.
+You send application email after application email but are never invited for an interview because other candidates appear to fit the profile better.
+Sometimes you are turned away with the message that the position has already been filled, only to be told that someone else was invited at a later stage.
 Click here for what you can do.

 In such cases, it is advised that you just go ahead and keep doing your best.
-It is also suggested talking to an organization that you might want to hire if you are willing to learn new things.
+It is also suggested to talk to an organization that you might want to hire if you are willing to learn new things.
 Older unemployed people are often in the dark about what is actually being asked of them, so please do ask.
-Suppose it is a company that works a lot with Italy, then you can have a conversation and say you would like to learn Italian for a few months and ask if they can offer you a job afterwards.
+Suppose it is a company that works a lot with Italy, then you can have a conversation and say you would like to learn Italian for a few months and ask if they can offer you a job afterward.

 Are there really companies and organizations that want to wait that long for a candidate to complete a course?
 Yes, there are many sectors with significant staff shortages.
 If you can get someone who wants to develop and gain knowledge that is relevant to the company, then this is a great opportunity.

-It also make no sense to apply anonymously.
+It also makes no sense to apply anonymously.
 Because when you finally come for an interview and the employer sees how old you are, he or she can say that he or she made a mistake.

-Sometimes a rejection explicitly refers to an age.
+Sometimes a rejection explicitly refers to age.
 One of the respondents was told: We strive for diversity in the team, we already have someone your age.
 That can happen, of course, if a company seriously strives for diversity and they already have enough representatives from a certain group, then it is not illogical that they now want someone from another group.
 It is very coincidental, but it could be true and then there is really not much to say about it.

 Age discrimination in the workplace

 Age discrimination does not only occur in job applications.
 This can also be the case on the shop floor itself.
 A subtle remark that you don’t have much life experience yet, for example.
 That you can’t know what you want at your age.
-Your supervisor who does not believe that you only produced the research report because you are just a “rookie”.
+Your supervisor does not believe that you only produced the research report because you are just a “rookie”.